Deploying Ops Manager on AWS Using Terraform

 - In your AWS account, ensure you have an IAM user with the following permissions:

-On Pivotal Network, navigate to the Pivotal Application Service (PAS) release.
+On Pivotal Network, navigate to the Pivotal Application Service (formerly Elastic Runtime) release.

 Extract the contents of the ZIP file.

 Move the extracted folder to the